ncoudray/DeepPATH/DeepPATH_code/README.md

 ## 0.2a Sort the tiles into train/valid/test sets according to the classes defined

-Then sort according to cancer type (script example for Phoenix):
+Then sort according to cancer type (script header example for SGE cluster):

 ```shell
 #!/bin/tcsh